e0m00p2/majara/content/Updated Journals/[WA] Planes/Feywild.md

 tags: []
 ---

 The **Feywild** is a plane of existence parallel to the Material Plane, known for its whimsical and mystical nature.
-It is a realm of untamed wilderness, vibrant magic, and the home of the fey creatures, including elves and other faeries.
+It is a realm of untamed wilderness, vibrant magic, and the home of the fey creatures, including [[Elf|Elves]] and other faeries.
 This article provides an overview of the Feywild, its characteristics, inhabitants, and notable locations.

 ## Characteristics